ArnoVanBiesen/content-api/README.md

 ## Extra

   - You can call `/fit-content-api-clear-cache?clientId=xxxxxx` in order to clear the cache of the website
+  - You can run  `php artisan famousContentApi:collect ` to collect all the fitrans() reference and send them to the platform.